Xiaohong-Deng/weather/README.md

 master: Use jbuilder and serializer building json response.
 Plain API that can be accessed anonymously.

 jwt-AUTH_METHOD: Different approaches using Json Web Token to do authentication before accessing API.
+## Plain API
+Just mind the namespace.
+Without explicitly implementing `show`, it goes to corresponding path to fetch the template.
+In our case there is just `show.json.jbuilder`.
 ## Authentication
 By and large, authentication consists of two steps.
 1. User signs in to retrieve JWT by send a POST form.